 The firewarrior stood up, and setting his hooves shoulder-length apart, now stomped his right hoof to show he was ready.
 Bigkraka got the message and ran across the arena shouting, ‘WAAAGH!’

 The crowd jumped to their feet, holding their breath in anticipation of the impact.
 But per Orky etiquette, Bigkraka then stopped at the “propa distanz”, for a head-butting contest.
 And leaning forward, he brought his arms up to shoulders height, his fingers twitching from the adrenaline.
 The firewarrior crouched down, and leaning forward, set his hooves in the sand.
 And the two combatants now stood regarding each other.
 Kaptain Wartrakk shuddered and twitched from the excitement, his Flashgitz all doing the same.
 And in spite of herself, Captain Hildiwara was afraid for the exotic Tau firewarrior, and placed a hand to her mouth in anticipation.

 Gutzslinga lifted his quad-linked big shootas, and firing off a burst he shouted, ‘Go at it boyz!’

 Bigkraka, however, was still shaking off the effects of the first round.
-He stood up to his full height, shook himself off again; but then leaned to the right with his left foot leaving the ground.
-The whole arena made, ‘Oooh’ sounds as his foot left the ground.
-Then leaning to the left with his right foot leaving the ground; and the crowd made ‘Aahhh’ sounds.
+He stood up to his full height, shook himself off again; but then his left foot left the ground as he leaned to the right.
+The whole arena made, ‘Oooh’ sounds.
+Then his right foot left the ground as he leaned to the left; and the crowd made ‘Aahhh’ sounds.
 At last Bigkraka seemed to pull himself together; and planting both feet firmly on the ground, shook himself off one last time.
 He pointed at the firewarrior and shouted, ‘Yoz…’

 And then promptly went over face first.